b11031371/my_bible_notes/2026-08-13/note_en.md

 ## IV.
 Reflection Question

-The way God deals with evil is to remove it completely, leaving not one trace of it.
-What in your life would you want Him to deal with that way?
+What people, things, habits, or environments in your life keep having a bad effect on you?

-Israel searched the whole land and let not one bone slip past, because God wanted that land completely clean — He was getting ready to move in.
+God deals with evil by removing it completely, leaving not one trace of it; Israel searched the whole land and let not one bone slip past, because God wanted that land completely clean — He was getting ready to move in.

 ---